In the dead of the night... I heard something from far, far away.

 For more information on Lizette, Kentucky Horse Farms, Lizette Realty, Madison County, Fayette County, Richmond or Lexington KY real estate click on Lizette.us.

-Copyright © 2010 By Lizette Fitzpatrick, All Rights Reserved...*The Haunted Home Tour - A Seriously True Story*
+See for yourself what Lizette's extraordinary clients have to say about their Kentucky Real Estate experience.
+Copyright © 2009 By Lizette Fitzpatrick, All Rights Reserved...*The Haunted Home Tour - A Seriously True Story*